jetstream-cloud/js2docs/docs/ui/cli/managing-ssh-keys.md

 ### Uploading an existing key

-If you have an existing SSH key, you can upload it to the Jetstream2 cloud *(note: key filenames may vary - this example assume id_rsa.pub)*:
+If you have an existing SSH key, you can upload it to the Jetstream2 cloud *(note: key filenames may vary - this example assumes id_rsa.pub)*:

 > *cd ~/.ssh*